mdb/QuietLogger/readme.txt

-QuietLogger is a minimal Wordpress theme type set in Baskerville and coded with HTML 5.
+QuietLogger is a minimal Wordpress theme type set in Baskerville and coded with HTML5.